Gael García Bernal

 Lobbying to make trade fair

 Gael then flew to Hong Kong to represent Oxfam at the World Trade Organisation (WTO) summit.
 The multi-lingual actor lobbied leaders, ministers and ambassadors from around the world.
-He attended meetings; discussed ideas, presented case studies and talking to the media.
 He also joined African singer Angelique Kidjo and Chinese rock star Anthony Wong to hand over Oxfam's Big Noise petition to Pascal Lamy, Director General of the WTO.
 The petition contained 18 million signatures calling for fair trade rules.

 A climate campaigner